 The Geometry Videos that Support the above Books

 All 3 of the printings will work with the AskDrCallahan videos.
 The various printings have minor changes in page numbers, drawings, and some problems have changed – but the basic content remains the same.
 But, just to be more confusing, the videos come in 3 different packages.
 All are the same content but they might look different.
 All require the student to have one of the 3 textbooks, the tests, and a set of solutions.

-3 – The online version, offered by us only, have the same content and bypass the need for DVDs and a DVD player.
+1 – The online videos, offered by AskDrCallahan, contain the same instruction, and bypass the need for DVDs and a DVD player.
 They are the same content as on the DVD.
 The online videos come in two options.

 - Monthly option – Pay for the course monthly and cancel anytime by logging into your AskDrCallahan account (or email us to cancel).
 This option is perfect if you think you will need just a few months.

 - Lifetime access – If you need a full year, or have siblings who might use the course later, then this is your option.
 One price one time.

 2 – The latest version of the DVDs is published by Master Books – UPC: 713438-110236-8